The 10 best England football shirts ever (1966-2021)

-Ahead of the new 2020 release, we’re looking back at the greatest England shirts of all-time.
+Whisper it, but football might be coming home.
+So, we're looking back at the best England shirts of all-time.

-Three Lions on the shirt.
+Three Lions on a shirt.
 It’s a sight (and a song) we’ve become all too familiar with.

-Traditionally sitting atop our classic shades of white and red, the famous crest has featured on a wide range of good, bad, and downright ugly England football kits over the years.
+The famous crest has featured on a wide range of good, bad, and downright ugly England kits over the years.
 Despite the simplicity of our national colourway, brands such as Admiral, Umbro and Nike have never been afraid to mix things up a bit - bravely experimenting with tones of navy, light blue and even yellow.

 Sometimes things have worked, sometimes they’ve been a little disastrous.
 Either way, these shirts can instantly trigger memories of glorious goals, heartbreaking shootouts and dodgy refereeing decisions.
 From Bobby Moore grasping the Jules Rimet to Kieran Trippier’s bending free-kick, we can all tie a particular shirt to a particular moment.

 But which of these iconic England shirts is the best of all-time?
-Now that the new 2020 kits are due for release, I’m sauntering down memory lane and ranking the greatest designs ever made.
+Now that the Euro 2020 kits are making such a huge impact, I’m sauntering down memory lane and ranking the greatest designs ever made.
 Let’s bring it home.

 10. 1999-2001 - home shirt